Marvel's Blade: Release

 An untitled licensed game from Bethesda Softworks was mentioned in the publisher's internal roadmap documents as slated for the 2024 fiscal year ending September 30, 2024.
 At this time, Bethesda had already been selected by Disney to publish Indiana Jones and the Great Circle (2024).
-As both games used respective licenses owned by Disney and developed by first-party studios part of Microsoft Gaming, senior VP of Global Games and Interactive Experiences at Disney Sean Shoptaw stated that whether Marvel's Blade launched as exclusive to Windows and Xbox consoles like the Indiana Jones title was for Bethesda to decide.
+As both games used respective licenses owned by Disney and developed by first-party studios part of Xbox, senior VP of Global Games and Interactive Experiences at Disney Sean Shoptaw stated that whether Marvel's Blade launched as exclusive to Windows and Xbox consoles like the Indiana Jones title was for Bethesda to decide.
 (Note: Despite initially being planned as an Xbox console exclusive, Indiana Jones and the Great Circle was later released for PlayStation 5 in April 2025.)

+In June 2026, it was reported by The Verge that ahead of the Xbox division's planned mass-layoffs following the fiscal year, Microsoft was weighing the closure of five studios under their umbrella, including Arkane which would coincide with the cancellation of Marvel's Blade.
+According to writer Tom Warren, the game had been internally delayed to a late 2027 launch window with plans to show the game later in 2026, and was running over budget.
+Microsoft was also said to be exploring options for spinning out Arkane Studios from Bethesda and Xbox.
+Later that month, it was reported that Arkane had begun the process of consulting on future strategic options for the studio such as selling to an investor or spinning off into independence, in compliance with French labor laws.